wactbprot/vpy/README.rst

 install dependencies
 ====================

+* python 3.6
-For the pandas installation the python header files are needed.
+* for the pandas installation the python header files are needed:

 .. code-block:: shell